My TS4 challege: Update

 Money restrictions & challenges

 All the 3 challenges mentioned above have one thing in common: you're supposed to start with nothing and climb your way up (go "from zero to hero" sort of thing) so, after having your sims already in their home lot, you're supposed to change their money to $0.
-If you have the UI Cheats Extension, this can be easily done by right-clicking your sims simoleon amount, typing 0 and setting their funds to that amount in the mod's console (you can use the same method to give/take more money from the mini-challenges).
+If you have the UI Cheats Extension, this can be easily done by right-clicking your sims simoleon amount, typing 0, and setting their funds to that amount in the mod's console (you can use the same method to give/take more money from the mini-challenges).

 You're not allowed to have a job until later on, so you need to rely on alternative ways to make money (sell collectibles and frogs found around the world, dumpster-dive, sell paintings, play/perform for tips, etc).
-In one of my test saves, I played around with the idea of selling crafted furniture as well but, after a while, having the huge recycler and fabricator on my mostly-empty lot was breaking my immersion of the challenge.
+In one of my test saves, I played around with the idea of selling crafted furniture as well but, after a while, having the huge recycler and fabricator on my mostly empty lot was breaking my immersion of the challenge.
 Alternatively, I am considering simply having these in a community lot instead.

 Speaking of test saves, my sim won the lottery in one of them and it was utter chaos.
-While it was fun to move to my dream house, redecorate it and play in it for a while, it killed the challenge. so no more playing in the lottery as well.
+While it was fun to move to my dream house, redecorate it, and play in it for a while, it killed the challenge. so no more playing in the lottery as well.

 I also considered not selling things directly from the inventory (from the From Dumpster to Deluxe challenge) as well - I could instead sell my stuff at the Flea Market or start my own yard sale, which is apparently a thing you can do since City Living I never knew about.
 The problem with that is, as per my own rules, acquiring the table to do my own yard sales would cost not only the price of the actual table ($400) but also an extra $250 for the "sales permit" I'd have to pay the Townhall.
 That's a whopping total of 650 simoleons, which will take forever to get to early on in the game (which means my dog would've died from starvation by then).
 The other problem with this approach is that the Flea Market doesn't happen that often, which means my inventory would always be filled with crap that would just sit there wasting space because I wouldn't be able to sell it, and that would start triggering my anxiety.
 When it comes to selling on retail, it seems that in order to sell on retail your sim actually needs to own and run a retail store to be able to sell stuff.
 It's not like you can just download a shopping mall from the gallery, put it down, and then have your sims sell to the shopkeepers or something.
 I have no intention of running my own business so selling via retail is also not an option.
 Selling directly from the inventory it is... (for roleplaying purposes, I will only sell stuff when my sim visits the second-hand shop).